Advances in Pancreatic Cancer Research

 NCI-Supported Research Programs

-Many NCI-funded researchers at the NIH campus, and across the United States and world, are seeking ways to address pancreatic cancer more effectively.
+Many NCI-supported researchers at the NIH campus, and across the United States and world, are seeking ways to address pancreatic cancer more effectively.
 Some research is basic, exploring questions as diverse as the biological underpinnings of cancer and the social factors that affect cancer risk.
 And some is more clinical, seeking to translate this basic information into improved patient outcomes.
 The programs listed below are a small sampling of NCI’s research efforts in pancreatic cancer.

 Pancreatic Cancer Research Results